Statistical inference for large-dimensional tensor factor model by iterative projections: Introduction

+STRUCTURE.
 The rest of the article is organized as follows.
 In Section \ref{sec:2}, we consider the Tucker decomposition and formulate the estimation of factor loading matrices and the factor score tensor by minimizing the least squares loss under the identifiability condition and give the KKT condition to the optimization problem, from which it naturally leads to a projection estimation algorithm.
 We also propose an iterative procedure to estimate the factor numbers.
-In Section \ref{sec:3}, we investigate the theoretical properties of the initial estimator and the one-step iteration estimator under mild conditions.
-In Section \ref{sec:4}, we conduct thorough numerical studies to illustrate the advantages of our methodology over the state-of-the-art methods, and we validate our methdologies via a real data example in Section \ref{empirics}.
+In Section \ref{sec:3}, we investigate the theoretical properties of the initial estimator and the one-step estimator under mild conditions.
+An analysis of world-trade data is in Section \ref{empirics}.
 We conclude in Section \ref{conclusions}.
-The proofs of the main theorems and additional details are collected in the supplementary material.
+The proofs of the main theorems are in Section \ref{proofs}.
+In \ref{lemmas} we report all auxiliary technical results with their proofs.
+In \ref{sec:4} we report numerical studies based on simulated data.

 NOTATION.
 The following notation is used extensively henceforth.
 For a tensor $\cX\in \RR^{p_{1}\times p_{2}\times \dots \times p_{K}}$, the mode-$ k $ product with a matrix $\Ab\in \RR^{d\times p_{k}}$, denoting as $\cX \times _{k}\Ab$, is a tensor of size $p_{1}\times \cdots \times p_{k-1}\times d\times p_{k+1}\times \cdots p_{K}$.
 Element-wise, $(\cX\times \Ab)_{i_{1},\ldots ,i_{k-1},j,i_{k+1},\ldots ,i_{K}}=\sum_{i_{k}=1}^{p_{k}}x_{i_{i},\ldots ,i_{k},\ldots ,i_{K}}a_{j,i_{k}}$.
 Let also $p=\prod_{k=1}^{K}p_{k}$ and $p_{-k}=p/p_{k}$.
 The mode-$k$ unfolding matrix of $\cX$ is denoted by $\mathop{\mathrm{mat}} _{k}(\cX)$ and arranges all $p_{-k}$ mode-$k$ fibers of $\cX$ to be the columns to get a $p_{k}\times p_{-k}$ matrix.
 For a matrix $\Ab$, $\Ab^{\top }$ is the transpose of $\Ab$, $\mathop{\mathrm{Tr}}(\Ab)$ is the trace of $ \Ab$, $\Vert \Ab\Vert $ is the spectral norm, $\Vert \Ab\Vert _{F}$ is the Frobenious norm, and $\Vert \Ab\Vert _{\max }$ is the maximum entry of $\Ab$ in absolute value. $\Ab\otimes \Bb$ denotes the Kronecker product of matrices $\Ab$ and $\Bb$. $\Ib_{k}$ represents a $k$-dimensional identity matrix.
 For two sequences of random variables $X_{n}$ and $Y_{n}$, $ X_{n}\lesssim Y_{n}$ means $X_{n}=O_{P}(Y_{n})$ and $X_{n}\gtrsim Y_{n}$ means $Y_{n}=O_{P}(X_{n})$. {When used, the short-hand notation $j\in \lbrack K]$ indicates $1\leq j\leq K$.}